Lucaniuss/Edge/README.md

 # Edge
-An open-sourced Tablist API.
+An open-sourced Tablist API primarily made for 1.7x-1.8x Spigot servers.
 (This API can produce errors, please report them to me if you encounter any)
 ***

 ### Importing with Maven